opencog/opencog/examples/pln/inference-control-learning/README.md

 to resort to convolution products, because the pdf of a random variable equal to the sum of other random variables is determined by the convolution products of their pdfs.
-But we let that for later, maybe there's a simpler way we haven't seen yet.
+But we let that for later, maybe there's a simpler way.

+There is also the problem is that `ICRi(Sj|Rj)` is undefined for some `j`, we haven't figured this out yet.

 Once we have that we can calculate the TVi of success of each valid inference rule Ri, either by turning its cdf into a TV or a pdf as it